lowlighter/libs/@libs/database/README.md

 Used to define post-hooks that are executed after the corresponding SQL query within a transaction.

-It receives the provided context (if any) and the result of the SQL query as arguments.
+Its first argument is always `{ context, result }`, where `context` is undefined when no query context was supplied.
+Declared hook arguments follow this object, regardless of whether context was provided.
 If it returns a defined value, that value replaces the original result.

 Post-hooks can be chained, with each hook receiving the result of the previous one.
 If a post-hook changes the result type, it is advised to explicitly declare the output type: